atomix/atomix.github.io/atomix/docs/clustering.md

 ### Active Replicas

 *Active* replicas participate in the processing of operations, perform leader elections, and maintain complete replicas of all resource state within the cluster.
-The number of active nodes is effected by the [quorum hint][quorum-hint] specified when constructing an [AtomixReplica].
+When the `BalancingClusterManager` is used, the number of active nodes is effected by the quorum hint specified when constructing an [`AtomixReplica`][AtomixReplica].
 As nodes come and go from the cluster, Atomix will automatically manage the number of active nodes in the cluster according to the quorum hint.

 By default, all replicas are active replicas unless otherwise specified.
 Active replicas may be used to bootstrap a new cluster or join an existing cluster.
 To explicitly configure an active replica, use the `AtomixReplica.Type.ACTIVE` constant: